mraible/mongock-docs/site/v5/faq/faq.md

 ## What's the difference between undo and rollback?
 **Rollback** is the act of reverting a change after failing at execution time.
 On the other hand **undo** is the act of reverting a change some time after being successfully executed.

+## Why does Mongock provide the mongodb-reactive-driver, if it is synchronous by definition?
+Before this driver, when Mongock was used in a reactive project, developers were forced to import the synchronous MongoDB java driver(or Spring Data driver) just to be used in Mongock migration.
+While this is not bad, some teams prefer to avoid it.
+With this reactive driver, this is not the case anymore.

 <!--## My migrations take long and it impacts my startup time... what should I do?